 In order to sell a franchisor, or to obtain an equity investment in your franchisor entity, you will need to engage a lawyer.
 Ideally, you will want to choose a lawyer highly familiar with franchising.
+One such lawyer is our Founder, Bret Lowell, whose bio appears here.

 Your lawyer, after engagement, will then want to assess the legal landscape that your franchisor company presents.
 As part of this process, determinations will be made as to whether your legal house is in order, and all franchise and other legal documents that will be needed by the buyer are in existence and in proper form.
 Based upon your objectives, the team will provide guidance on the most efficient process for completing the legal aspects of the sale.